What is a business line of credit?

 Risks of over-using a line of credit

 A line of credit shouldn’t be used as a cover for losses or to manage your payroll long term.
 If you’re continually using a line of credit for routine expenses, your business may have cash flow problems.
 In a situation like this, you may need to overhaul your accounts receivable process.
-And if finance is medium-to-long-term part of your solution, it might be better to use a term loan with lower interest rates.
+And if finance is a medium-to-long-term part of your solution, it might be better to use a term loan with lower interest rates.

 How do you get a line of credit?